rlivings39/learning-compilers/README.md

 When a function is called it allocates space on the stack for local variables and temporaries called a **stack frame**.
 The base of this frame is stored in `%rbp`, called the **base pointer**.
 All stack entries for the function can be referred to relative to RBP rather than with an explicit address.
 So a local variable might look like `-4(%rbp)` (remember, the stack grows toward decreasing addresses).

+## Registers

+Registers have multiple aliases in assembly that specify how many bytes to read. `EAX` is the lower 32 bits of `RAX`, `AX` is 16 bits and `AL, AH` are 8 bits.

 ## Notes on the book

+Likes:

+* The author gives high-level guidance and sometimes pseudo code while leaving much for the reader to learn and decide.
+* Book allows for flexibility and acknowledges variations like using different implementation languages and leaving other choices up to the reader.

+Suggestions:

 * Chapter 1 pp. 10 - Testing the lexer involves dealing with comments though the book doesn't mention them.
 It would have been useful for me to see a few sentences on how those are usually handled in a compiler.
 E.g. Does the lexer handle them, maybe they're stripped out in a pre-pass, or maybe they're left in place but ignored by the lexer?
 * Chapter 1 - It wasn't clear to me at all that my compiler should be invoking the system compiler to build an executable from my assembly output.
 After failing the tests and reading the test harness, I finally got the idea.
 Stating this in the book would have saved me time and confusion.